stratum/tutorial/README.md

 ## NG-SDN (Next-Generation SDN) Tutorial

-You can find the NG-SDN tutorial in the [`ngsdn-tutorial`](https://github.com/opennetworkinglab/ngsdn-tutorial) repo.
+To learn more about Stratum's northbound interfaces (P4Runtime, gNMI and gNOI), you can find the NG-SDN tutorial in the [`ngsdn-tutorial`](https://github.com/opennetworkinglab/ngsdn-tutorial) repo.

 ## ONF Connect 2019 Interoperability Demo